 See Related: Best Beaches in the United Kingdom to Visit

 25. Burning Man – Black Rock Desert, NV

-To wrap up our list of the most unusual festivals around the world, we include a burning man.
+To wrap up our list of the most unusual festivals worldwide, we include a Burning Man.
 This festival began in 1986 in San Francisco, California, but has since moved.

 An artistic community goes to the Nevada Desert to create and dismantle a city during the event.
 The main reason for this festival is to promote inclusion, self-reliance, community cooperation, self-expression, free love, opening your mind, and everything else in between.